Difficult Emotions are Allies in Disguise

 We know that the moon influences the ocean tides, the flow of sap, and the behavior of many different birds, animals, and crustaceans.
 A case can be made that the moon also influences our emotional state.

-So with that context in place, consider that during a Solar Eclipse when the moon briefly eclipses the sun, perhaps our deeper stuff, the stuff we prefer not to look at because it's uncomfortable and painful, becomes more obvious.
-Harder to avoid.
+So with that context in place, consider that during a Solar Eclipse when the moon briefly eclipses the sun, perhaps our deeper stuff, the stuff we prefer not to look at because it's uncomfortable and painful, gets amplified.
+Becomes harder to avoid.

 An opportunity for healing